Staff Portal Student Portal Apply Now

 Entry Requirements

-• Train forestry experts to meet industry expectations.
+• Train forestry experts to meet national and industry expectations.

-• Increase downstream processing and processed timber output in PNG.
+• Support downstream processing and processed timber output in PNG.

 • Strengthen sustainable land use and forest resource management.